MEAT-EATING AND YOUR HEALTH

-A neighbor is from India.
+A neighbor of ours was from India.
 He commented to me that his own people in India have so little drive and energy that he is much happier living in the United States.
 People on vegetarian diets often become tired and listless.
 This might reduce violence because one no longer has the energy to fight.
 This is not non-violence.
 This is burnout!

 Many vegetarians that we come in contact with are copper-toxic.
 This is due to the high copper content of beans, seeds, nuts, and grains.
 At the same time, these people are not eating the zinc-rich meats which could balance their copper intake.
 Copper toxicity causes fatigue and 'spaciness', which often masquerades as peacefulness and happiness.
 Many vegetarians fool themselves into thinking they are less violent, when in fact they are really just tired.

 IS MEAT-EATING THE CAUSE OF WORLD HUNGER?

-Francis Moore Lappe, author of Diet For a Small Planet, mentions that there are many causes of hunger.
-These include: 1)governments that systematically starve their own people to maintain control, 2) collective farms in Communist and socialist nations that are unproductive, 3) poor food distribution, and 4) mismanagement and destruction of agricultural land.
+No!
+Francis Moore Lappe, author of Diet For a Small Planet, mentions that the real causes of hunger include: 1)governments that systematically starve their own people to maintain control, 2) collective farms in Communist and socialist nations that are unproductive, 3) poor food distribution, and 4) mismanagement and destruction of agricultural land.
 In many places, grazing by animals is the most productive use of the land.